Let’s explore the best graph visualization tools available for free, including open-source solutions and graph database visualization platforms.

 Key features:

 Sigma.js is one of the best graph visualization tool for web-based interactive graph creation.
-This open-source graph visualization library is particularly effective for graph visualization online, allowing real-time interaction with data.
+This open-source graph visualization library is particularly effective for graph visualization online, allowing real-time interaction with raw data.
 Sigma.js is an excellent choice for web developers.
 It provides customizable styling options, allowing users to tweak node and edge properties dynamically.
 It also supports large-scale graph visualization, ensuring smooth performance even with thousands of connected nodes.

 Key features: